oauthstuff/draft-oauth-rar/main.md

 The way authorization details in the token request are matched against authorization details attached to the grant being processed is application specific and out of scope for this specification.

-The `resource` parameter MAY be used in the token request to request the creation of an audience restricted access token.
-If the client uses this parameter, the AS MUST consider the audience restriction defined by the `locations` elements of the `authorization_details` and the value(s) of `resource` authorization request parameters to filter the authorization data objects applicable to the respective resource(s).
+The `resource` token request parameter as defined in [@!RFC8707] MAY be used in the token request to request the creation of an audience restricted access token (as recommended in [@I-D.ietf-oauth-security-topics]).
+If the client uses this parameter, the AS MUST consider the audience restriction defined by the `locations` elements of the `authorization_details` to filter the authorization data objects applicable to the respective resource(s).

 The logic is as follows:

-* For every authorization details object without a `locations` element and without any audience assigned by way of a `resource` authorization request parameter value: the authorization server treats it as applicable to all resources, i.e. it assigns this authorization details object to the access token.
+* For every authorization details object without a `locations` element: the authorization server treats it as applicable to all resources, i.e. it assigns this authorization details object to the access token.
-* For every authorization details object with a `locations` element or audience assigned by way of a `resource` authorization request parameter value: the authorization server adds this object to the access token, if at least one of the `locations` values or audiences defined by a `resource` authorization request parameter exactly matches the `resource` token request parameter value.
+* For every authorization details object with a `locations` element: the authorization server adds this object to the access token, if at least one of the `locations` values exactly matches the `resource` token request parameter value.
 The authorization server MUST compare both values using an exact byte match of the string values.

-Clients utilizing authorization details are RECOMMENDED to use the `resource` token request parameter to allow the AS to issue audience restricted access tokens as recommended in [@I-D.ietf-oauth-security-topics].

 For example the following token request selects authorization details applicable for the resource server represented by the URI `https://example.com/payments`.